 The Waves borrows its title from Virginia Woolf’s novel of the same name, in which many voices unite in a single narrative.
 This exhibition likewise unites many voices to tell a single yet multivalent story.
 This story is about what happens in a white cube occupied by women and non-binary voices, and why we should be listening.

 The feminist project has been characterised by waves, a lapping at the shores of heteronormative sanctity.
-The works presented from these artists engage with different aspects of this project: political, intersectionality; and an emergent collective anger - #metoo.
+The works presented from these artists engage with different aspects of this project: political, social and labour-based action; reclamation and celebration of diverse bodies and identities; intersectionality; and an emergent collective anger - #metoo.

-In bringing together work from Sullivan+Strumpf artists with invited artists, The Waves establishes new lines of sight between the work of diverse women and non-binary people.
+In bringing together work from the Sullivan+Strumpf stockroom with invited artists, The Waves establishes new lines of sight between the work of diverse women and non-binary people.